microsoft/hlsl-specs/proposals/0029-cooperative-vector.md

 The **matrix stride** is 16-byte aligned.

 This operation doesn't perform bounds checking for matrix loads.
-If any part of the matrix load is out of bounds then the entire operation is undefined.
+If any part of the matrix load is out of bounds then the entire matrix load will return zero.

 ##### Bias Vector